-Pronged collars (also known as a pinch or constriction collar) are illegal to import into Australia but are not illegal to use on dogs, except in Victoria.
-RSPCA Australia is opposed to the use of dog pronged collars due to the potential risk of injury, pain and suffering they cause and because other more humane training methods are available.
+Pronged collars (also known as a pinch or constriction collar) are illegal to import into Australia but are only illegal to use on dogs in Victoria, Tasmania and Queensland.
+The RSPCA is opposed to the use of dog pronged collars due to the potential risk of injury, pain and suffering they cause and because other more humane training methods are available.

 What is a pronged collar?

 Pronged collars are made of metal and are designed to tighten around a dog’s neck whenever pressure is applied.
 These collars have a series of fang-shaped metal links, or prongs, with blunted points which pinch a dog’s neck when pulled.
 These collars are used to correct unwanted behaviour through punishment.
-Unfortunately, some dog trainers recommend these collars, even though more humane training methods are available including rewards based training.
+Unfortunately, some dog trainers recommend these collars, even though more humane training methods are available (including rewards based training, which the RSPCA recommends).

 What are the laws?

 Under Australian customs legislation, it is illegal to import pronged collars.
 However, many dog owners are not aware of this and unscrupulous distributors import collars in segments to avoid breaching the import legislation.
 Upon arrival, the collars are reassembled and sold.
 Unfortunately, the sale and use of pronged collars is not illegal under federal customs legislation.
 Three jurisdictions in Australia have now banned the use of these collars: Victoria, Tasmania, and Queensland, under their Animal Care and Protection Act 2001.

 |State/Territory||Are pronged collars prohibited?||Name of relevant act/special conditions and requirements|

 |ACT||No||There are no current prohibitions.|